 Data is considered to be the world’s most valuable resource.
 And as mentioned, data breaches can happen to even the most careful companies.
 While antivirus, anti-malware software ,and firewalls improve a company’s security, they are no longer sufficient as your sole cyber defense.
 Many organizations still believe that they are fully protected when they only have these solutions installed.
 Paired with other monitoring techniques, they can become valuable assets in your cybersecurity defense.
 It’s critical to continuously monitor your data and assets to avoid a future attacks.

 3. We Don’t Need to Worry Because We Have Security Tools to Alert Us Immediately

-Cybersecurity solutions are an absolute vital factor in preventing a cyber attack.
-However, many organizations tend to have an over reliance on behavior analytics, intrusion protections, and other technologies.
+Cybersecurity solutions are an absolutely vital factor in preventing a cyber attack.
+However, many organizations tend to have an over reliance on behavior analytics, intrusion protection, and other technologies.
 These tools are effective in flagging an anomaly, even if it might not necessarily mean an attack is occurring—a false alarm.
 This false alarm then creates a ripple effect across an organization, leading to a consumption of time and resources only to find that nothing malicious has happened.